Dera follower shot dead in Punjab's Faridkot, incident caught on CCTV | Law-Order

 Incidents of theft of the 'bir' of the Guru Granth Sahib, putting up of handwritten sacrilegious posters and torn pages of the holy book being found in Bargari had triggered protests in Faridkot in 2015.

-Two persons were killed in Behbal Kalan while some people were injured at Kotkapura in Faridkot after police fired at protesters in October 2015.
+Two persons were killed in Behbal Kalan in Faridkot while some people were injured in Kotkapura after police fired at protesters in October 2015.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)